makerdao/mips/MIP45/mip45.md

 - `kpr`: the address where DAI incentives will be sent

 #### `Clipper.redo` performs several checks and actions:
-- a mutex check to ensure the `Clipper.take` function is not already being invoked from `clipperCallee`
+- a reentrancy check to ensure the function is not being recursively invoked
 - that the four-stage circuit breaker is not tripped
 - that the auction id corresponds to a valid auction
 - that the auction needs to be reset, either due to having experienced too large a percentage decrease in price, or having existed for too long of a time duration